Before You Race

 This rule shall only apply to the outermost garment worn above the waist;

-garments worn below the waist, and any secondary garment under the racing strip shall not be subject to this rule unless specifically required by the particular regatta's regulations. ...
+garments worn below the waist, and any secondary garment under the racing strip shall not be subject to this rule unless specifically required by the particular competition's regulations. ...

 ...
-In exceptional circumstances a crew member, or members may be allowed to wear a plain (usually white) colour.
-This is at the event/umpires discretion.
+In exceptional circumstances ... crew members may wear a plain colour, either white or a colour similar to the normal racing strip.
+This is at the competition/umpires discretion.

 Turn up in good time & register your crew.